gpozzi/machine-learning/projects/house_price_prediction/README.md

 - `property_type`: Type of property (house, apartment, PH). (categorical)
 - `operation_type`: Type of operation (buy, rent). (categorical)

-# Requirements
-All the requirements will be given in the requirements.txt file.
-To install, run pip install -r requirements.txt

 # Project description
 This project was made for [Acámica's](https://www.acamica.com/data-science) data science bootcamp and consists of two iteration:
 ## Iteration one